‘The Masked Singer UK’ Spoilers: Queen Bee Crowned The Winner & Revealed To Be Nicola Roberts

 In some of their clue packages, they would reference some of Little Mix’s songs, tricking viewers into thinking it was her.
 However, when it came down to unmasking Queen Bee, it was actually Girls Aloud’s Nicola Roberts who was the other girl band member people thought it could be.

-Thirlwall and Roberts both rose to fame through a talent competition at a young age but what convinced some viewers that it was Roberts over Thrilwall was her clue about being a law-maker.
-The “Beat of my Drum” songstress banned sunbeds to be used by people under the age of 18.
+Thirlwall and Roberts both rose to fame through a talent competition at a young age, but what convinced some viewers that it was Roberts over Thirlwall was her clue about being a lawmaker.
+The “Beat of My Drum” songstress banned sunbeds to be used by people under the age of 18.

 In second place was Hedgehog.

 Out of the three contestants in the final, Hedgehog managed to disguise his identity well.
-It was clear that they were a male singer but the panel and viewers guesses were all over the place ranging from Luke Evans to Piers Morgan.
+It was clear that they were a male singer, but the panel and viewers’ guesses were all over the place, ranging from Luke Evans to Piers Morgan.

-The clues given were that they like being in an ensemble, can’t wait to have a ball, had a job which meant he died every night at 8.30 p.m., more active at night, more introverted than people might think, and has some sort of connection to The Phantom of the Opera and Hairspray.
+The clues given were: they liked being in an ensemble; had a job where they died every night at 8.30 p.m.; were more active at night; were more introverted than people might think; and had some sort of connection to The Phantom of the Opera and Hairspray.

 When it came down to reveal who it was, it ended up being comedian Jason Manford.